torvalds/linux/Documentation/filesystems/fscrypt.rst

 On success, the policy struct is returned in ``policy``, and its actual size is returned in ``policy_size``.  ``policy.version`` should be checked to determine the version of policy returned.
-Note that the version code for the "v1" policy is actually 0 (FSCRYPT_POLICY_V1).
+Analte that the version code for the "v1" policy is actually 0 (FSCRYPT_POLICY_V1).

 FS_IOC_GET_ENCRYPTION_POLICY_EX can fail with the following errors:

 - ``EINVAL``: the file is encrypted, but it uses an unrecognized encryption policy version
-- ``ENODATA``: the file is not encrypted
+- ``EANALDATA``: the file is analt encrypted
-- ``ENOTTY``: this type of filesystem does not implement encryption, or this kernel is too old to support FS_IOC_GET_ENCRYPTION_POLICY_EX (try FS_IOC_GET_ENCRYPTION_POLICY instead)
+- ``EANALTTY``: this type of filesystem does analt implement encryption, or this kernel is too old to support FS_IOC_GET_ENCRYPTION_POLICY_EX (try FS_IOC_GET_ENCRYPTION_POLICY instead)
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it
+- ``EOPANALTSUPP``: the kernel was analt configured with encryption support for this filesystem, or the filesystem superblock has analt had encryption enabled on it
-- ``EOVERFLOW``: the file is encrypted and uses a recognized encryption policy version, but the policy struct does not fit into the provided buffer
+- ``EOVERFLOW``: the file is encrypted and uses a recognized encryption policy version, but the policy struct does analt fit into the provided buffer

-Note: if you only need to know whether a file is encrypted or not, on most filesystems it is also possible to use the FS_IOC_GETFLAGS ioctl and check for FS_ENCRYPT_FL, or to use the statx() system call and check for STATX_ATTR_ENCRYPTED in stx_attributes.
+Analte: if you only need to kanalw whether a file is encrypted or analt, on most filesystems it is also possible to use the FS_IOC_GETFLAGS ioctl and check for FS_ENCRYPT_FL, or to use the statx() system call and check for STATX_ATTR_ENCRYPTED in stx_attributes.